algolia/docsearch/docs/src/recomended-configuration.md

 This is great news to know that you want to integrate DocSearch in your website.
 A good search experience is key to help your users discover your content.

-This section, [empowered by the details regarding how we build a DocSearch index][1], gives you the best practices to optimize our crawl.
+This section, [empowered by the details about how do we build a DocSearch index][1], gives you the best practices to optimize our crawl.
 It will enhance your user's journey.